yousiftouma/cygni-talent-deploy/readme.md

 ### Deployment

-The script in [deploy.sh](./scripts/deploy.sh) are essentially the same steps as performed in the basic deployment from local machine.
+The script in [deploy.sh](./scripts/deploy.sh) is essentially the same steps as performed in the basic deployment from local machine.
 But it uses the `deploy` user for deploying the application.

 ```bash
 #!/bin/bash